leozinho21/logging-aggregator/README.md

 </code>

+As you see on the code snippet our KafkaConsumer listen to logging-events topic.

 <ul>
  <li>BOOTSTRAP_SERVERS_CONFIG: The Kafka broker's address.
 If Kafka is running in a cluster then you can provide comma (,) seperated addresses.
 For example:localhost:9091,localhost:9092.</li>
  <li>GROUP_ID_CONFIG: The consumer group id used to identify to which group this consumer belongs.</li>